spatie/typescript-transformer/docs/dtos/class-property-processors.md

 weight: 3
 ---

-Class property processors can be added to a `DtoTransformer`.
-They can change the types of class properties.
+Class property processors can be used to change the types of class properties for a `DtoTransformer`.

 ## Default class property processors

-In the default package we provide three processors:
+In the default package we provide 3 processors:

 - `ReplaceDefaultTypesClassPropertyProcessor` replaces some types defined in the configuration, this processor will always run first
-- `ApplyNeverClassPropertyProcessor` when a property is not well-typed, `never` is used as Typescript type, so you know your properties can be better typed
+- `ApplyNeverClassPropertyProcessor` when a property is typed incorrectly, `never` is used as TypeScript type to indicate a property that should be typed better
-- `DtoCollectionClassPropertyProcessor` replaces `DtoCollections` from the `spatie/data-transfer-object` package with their Typescript equivalents
+- `DtoCollectionClassPropertyProcessor` replaces `DtoCollections` from the `spatie/data-transfer-object` package with their TypeScript equivalent

-Specifically for Laravel, we include the following processors in the Laravel package:
+Specifically for Laravel, we also include the following processors in the Laravel package:

-- `LaravelCollectionClassPropertyProcessor` since Laravel has a `Collection` type which is an `array` we can replace
+- `LaravelCollectionClassPropertyProcessor` handles Laravel's `Collection` classes like `array`s

 ## Writing class property processors

-A class property processor is a class that implements `ClassPropertyProcessor`:
+A class property processor is any class that implements the `ClassPropertyProcessor` interface:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor